 Parents are asked to make a commitment to their child having school dinners for at least a half term.

-Payments may be made in cash or cheque.

-a.
-Payments in cash: Parents are asked to make the transaction directly with the school office, which will follow the school’s Finance Policy in dealing with the transaction.

-b.
-Payments by cheque: Cheques must be made payable to ‘Harrington Hill Primary School’ and be issued with a valid visa debit card.
+With our vision to become a cashless school, payments are only accepted online only.

+A. Payments made via our online system may take up to 6 hours to process and update on our live system.

 Free school meals: The school provides free school meals to pupils qualifying for these, in accordance with current legislation.
 We endeavour to ensure that as many eligible families as possible apply.